OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 English: all (insect) legs are part of a thoracic segment
 OWL: 'leg' SubClassOf part_of some thoracic segment
-OBO: 'leg'; relationship: part_of thoracic segment Note the existential quantifier `some` in OWL format - this means, that is interpreted as "there exists", "there is at least one", or "for some".
+OBO: 'leg'; relationship: part_of thoracic segment Note the existential quantifier `some` in OWL format -- it is interpreted as "there exists", "there is at least one", or "for some".

 ![](../images/discussions/intro-to-ontologies/leg-wing.png)

-Note that there is a difference in how you order your subClassOf:
+Note that there is a difference in how you order subClassOf:
 `'wing' SubClassOf part_of some 'thoracic segment'` is correct `'thoracic segment' SubClassOf has_part some 'wing'` is incorrect as it implies all thoracic segment has wings on it.